Music Theory (B0215A310017)

 Programme objectives

-The objective of the programme in Music Theory is to prepare music theorists, musicologists and music writers who are concerned with questions of the language of music and its structure.
-The programme’s contents are aimed at developing a firm, scientifically targeted knowledge base not only in traditional music-theoretical disciplines such as harmony, counterpoint and musical forms, but also their younger derivatives: kinetics, melodics, tectonics and theory of interpretation.
-Everything is conceived both in terms of historical development and systematics, as well as in terms of modern interdisciplinary relationships.
-Attention is also devoted to the systematic study of the history of music and to the issue of the connection between music and lyrics.
-Last but not least, the programme aims to familiarise students with the fundamentals of notography, ethnomusicology and other musicological disciplines.
+The aim of the Music Theory programme is to train music theorists, scholars and publicists who deal with issues of musical language and its structuring in a basic scientific course.
+The content of the training is to create a solid, scientifically focused knowledge base not only in traditional music theoretical disciplines such as harmony, counterpoint, and musical forms, but also in their younger derivatives - kinetics, melodics, tectonics, and performance theory.
+Everything is conceived both in terms of historical development and systematics and in terms of modern interdisciplinary relations.
+Attention is also paid to the systematic study of music history.
+Last but not least, the programme aims to introduce students to the basics of notography, ethnomusicology and other musicological disciplines.

 Profile of a programme graduate

-Graduates of the Bachelor’s programme in Music Theory are expected to have mastered the field’s basic methods of scholarship in all of its classical disciplines, and to have acquired a broad knowledge base for independent application (in popularisation, in organisational roles, etc.).
-The Bachelor’s degree is a guarantee of graduates’ ability to orientate themselves actively in the field and its disciplines, their command of the acquired knowledge, and their ability to communicate that knowledge to others in a creative manner.
+Graduates of the Bachelor's programme in Music Theory are expected to master the basics of methods of scientific work in the field in all its classical disciplines and to acquire a broad knowledge base for independent application in popularization, organization, etc. The qualification of a bachelor is a guarantee of his/her ability to actively orient himself/herself in the problems of the field and its disciplines and the ability to transfer the acquired knowledge and skills in a creative way.

 General competencies